Stability and interpolation properties for Stokes-like virtual element spaces: Numerical validation of the stability estimates in 2D

 We define the three type of basis functions as follows: given~$\{\malphabold\}$ a basis of~$\Pbb_{\p-3}(\E)$ and~$\{\mgammabold\}$ a basis of~$\Pbb_{\p-1}(\E)\setminus \Rbb$ such that each~$\mgammabold$ has zero average over~$\E$,

-It is possible to check that the span of the three above set of functions is the space~$\VbfnE$.
+The span of the three above set of functions is the space~$\VbfnE$.
+To see this, it suffices to observe that the number of functions is equal to the dimension of~$\VbfnE$ and that they are independent of each other.
 Therefore, we can write each basis function~$\phibold$ as a linear combination of the~$\psibold$ functions.
 Furthermore, the~$\psibold$ functions can be approximated at any precision by employing finite elements on sufficiently fine triangulations of~$\E$.
 In other words, if we have at hand any finite element approximation of the~$\psibold$ basis functions, then we only have to write the~$\phibold$ functions in terms of the~$\psibold$ functions, and then compute the resulting matrix~$\Bbf$.
 This is what we detail in Sections~\ref{subsection:computation-boundary}, \ref{subsection:computation-orthogonal}, and~\ref{subsection:computation-div}.
-The algorithm reads as follows: \begin{enumerate} \item approximate the $\psibold$ basis functions using a FEM triangulation on~$\E$; \item find the $\phibold$ basis functions as a linear combination of the~$\psibold$ basis functions, described in Sections~\ref{subsection:computation-boundary}, \ref{subsection:computation-orthogonal}, and~\ref{subsection:computation-div} below; \item compute the matrices~$\Abf$ and~$\Bbf$; \item solve the generalized eigenvalue problem~\eqref{generalized:eigenvalue-problem}. \end{enumerate} In Section~\ref{subsection:nr-p-version}, we check the behaviour of the minimum and maximum generalized eigenvalues of~\eqref{generalized:eigenvalue-problem} on a fixed element and increasing the degree of accuracy~$\p$ of the scheme; instead, in Section~\ref{subsection:nr-badly-shaped}, we keep fixed the degree of accuracy, focus on two different elements, deform them in different ways, and check the behaviour of the corresponding stability constants.
+The algorithm reads as follows: \begin{enumerate} \item approximate the $\psibold$ basis functions using a FEM triangulation on~$\E$; \item find the $\phibold$ basis functions as a linear combination of the~$\psibold$ basis functions, described in Sections~\ref{subsection:computation-boundary}, \ref{subsection:computation-orthogonal}, and~\ref{subsection:computation-div} below; \item compute the matrices~$\Abf$ and~$\Bbf$; \item solve the generalized eigenvalue problem~\eqref{generalized:eigenvalue-problem}. \end{enumerate} In Section~\ref{subsection:nr-p-version}, we check the behaviour of the minimum and maximum generalized eigenvalues of~\eqref{generalized:eigenvalue-problem} on a fixed element and increasing the degree of accuracy~$\p$ of the scheme; in Section~\ref{subsection:nr-badly-shaped}, we keep fixed the degree of accuracy, focus on two different types of elements, deform them in different ways, and check the behaviour of the corresponding stability constants.